Glyphack/Glyphack/content/blog/huec/index.md

 </details>

 (I have a lot to say about Philips, not only they cannot make one app to control all the stuff you have from Philips in your home.
 Their individual apps suck.
 They are slow.
 There is startup time.
 They don't have good features.
 I guess you need to buy Hue from them to have this basic functionality?
 But I don't want to spend more money on Philips.)

+You need an Apple account to download it.
+I hate this because when I was in Iran many of these tools were blocked because you can't easily open an account.
+I have since moved to a place where I am allowed to open an account, so I have it.